lbugnion/sample-crossplatform-mvvmdotnetstandard/Doc/RunningUbuntu.md

 ## Installing .NET on Linux

-You can [follow these instruction](http://gslb.ch/a150a) to install and run .NET Core applications on Linux.
+You can [follow these instruction](http://gslb.ch/a150a) to install and run .NET Core on Linux.

 ## Running the application on Linux